Broadcasting colourings on trees. A combinatorial view

-It is direct to see that for $k<d$ it is unavoidable that there are a lot of bad colouring among $X(N_i)$s and $Y(N_i)$s.
-The basic idea, here, is to avoid coupling them together.
-To this end we use the following fact which is true as long as $k\geq (2+\epsilon) d/\ln d$: Consider $X(N_j)$ conditional that A) it is a bad and B) there is at least one colour that is not used by $X(N_j)$.
-For such $X(N_j)$ it is highly likely that there is another child of $r$, e.g. vertex $s$, such that the joint distribution of the colouring of the children of $s$ under $Y(N_s)$ is identical to the joint distribution of the children of $j$ under the colouring $X(N_j)$.
-For convenience, we call $Y(N_s)$ $j$-good, since $X(N_j)$ is bad \footnote{Of course, for the bad colourings among $Y(N_i)$s we can find good colourings among $X(N_i)$s, as well.}.
+The coupling we propose here uses the following, not so obvious, observation to handle the bad lists: Consider $X(N_j)$ conditional that (A) it is a bad and (B) there is at least one colour that is not used by $X(N_j)$.
+Then, it is highly likely that there is a child of $r$, e.g. the vertex $s$, where $Y(N_s)$ satisfies the following two conditions: (A') The colour $Y(s)$ is not assigned to any child of $j$ under the colouring $X$ and (B') the colour $c$ is assigned to at least one child of $s$ under the colouring $Y$.
+For such $X(N_j)$ and $Y(N_s)$, we can show the following: The colour assignment of the children of $j$ in the first process is identically distributed to that of the children of $s$ in the second process.

-Based on the above observation, the target now is to couple the colourings $X(N_i)$s and $Y(N_i)$s such that if $X(N_i)$ satisfies the conditions A) and B), stated above, then $Y(N_i)$ is a $i$-good colouring and vice versa\footnote{If $Y(N_j)$ satisfies the conditions A) and B), then $X(N_j)$ is a $j$-good colouring.}.
-Then we can have identical coupling for the colourings of the children of the vertex $i$.
-On the other hand, for $X(N_i)$ (or $Y(N_i)$) a bad colouring that either uses all of the $k$ colours or there is not any $i$-good colouring, it is inevitable that disagreements are generated.
-For all the rest colourings, i.e. neither bad nor good we have identical coupling.
-In the next section we provide further details about our coupling on a more technical basis.
+Based on the above observation, the target now is to couple the colourings $X(N_i)$s and $Y(N_i)$s such that if $X(N_i)$ satisfies the conditions (A) and (B), then $Y(N_i)$ satisfies (A') and (B') and vice versa\footnote{I.e. the analogous conditions should hold for bad $Y(N_j)$.}.
+Then, clearly, we can couple the colouring of children of the vertex $i$ identically.
+Let us remark that it is not completely trivial to ``aline'' these two different kinds of colouring in the coupling.